rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: getModule(moduleId)   Object

+	:param String moduleId:

+	.. raw:: html

-	:param String moduleId: The id of the module
+		The id of the module